Italtile: History

 Italtile was founded in 1969, by Gianni Ravazzotti, as Italtile Retail.
 The company began importing tiles from Italy, and sold them through a store in Alberton, Gauteng.

 In 1971, the group opened its first stores in Cape Town and Durban, and its first store in Johannesburg in 1972.

 The group opened the Samca Floor tile factory in 1976.

-In 1983, Italtile opened the first store under its CTM brand, in Roodepoort, Johannesburg.
-In the same year, another CTM store was opened in Stikland, Cape Town.
+In 1983, Italtile opened the first store under its CTM brand, in Roodepoort, Gauteng.
+In the same year, another CTM store was opened in Stikland, Bellville.

 In 1988, Italtile Limited listed on the JSE, South Africa's largest stock exchange.
-The following year, the group's head office moved to Randburg, Johannesburg.
+The following year, the group's head office moved to Randburg, Gauteng.

-Italtile moved its head office once again, in 2000, to Bryanston, where it remains today.
+Italtile moved its head office once again, in 2000, to Bryanston, Sandton where it remains today.
 In the same year, the group began trading in Australia.

 In 2002, Italtile Limited reached group revenue of R1 billion.
 This had increased to R5 billion by 2015.

 As of 2024, Italtile manufactured 50% of all tiles purchased in South Africa.

 Operations

 The Italtile Group sells tiles, as well as kitchen and bathroom fixtures, at stores across Southern and Eastern Africa.
 It offers numerous brands that are exclusive to the company, including Kilimanjaro, Amalfi, Tivoli, Organic Earth, Diva, Quadratec, Styletec, Megatec, Betta, Homegrown, NuVinyl, Elf, ProGrip, and Promax.

+Italtile operates three different store brands; Italtile Retail (premium offering), CTM (mid-market), and TopT (budget stores).

-As of 2024, the group has a network of 208 stores across all of its retail brands, most of which are located in South Africa.
-The largest brand is CTM, with 99 stores.
-Italtile store locations are:
+As of 2025, the group has a network of 203 stores across all of its retail brands, including 14 Italtile Retail, 94 CTM, and 95 TopT stores.